julien-boudry/Condorcet/Docs/VotingMethods.md

 ### Implementation Comments<!-- {docsify-ignore} -->
 - Accepts votes including full rankings, but only the first place will be evaluated.
 It's recommended to use the native vote constraint `NoTie` if you are not sure of your inputs: `$election->addConstraint(NoTie::class)`.
-- In case of tie (more than one candidate) into the first vote rank, vote is ignored like he never existed.
+- In case of tie (more than one candidate) into the first vote rank, vote is ignored like it never existed.
 - In case of a quotient tie in a round, candidates are selected arbitrarily.
 Not a problem most of the time, because unselected candidates will be chosen in the next round, except if a tie occurs on the last available seat.